 Red Lentil Dal

 This delicious Indian lentil soup can be made in a fairly short time, and needs to be served over brown rice to make a complete dish.
 It is flavorful and warming, with the added benefit that it doesn't require much chewing...a plus if you find yourself in a phase where your teeth are too sore to chew much!
 Also delicious with hot naan on the side.
 This recipe is adapted from Nourishing Traditions by Sally Fallon.
+I used to make it with canned red peppers (as in the photo on the right), but now I like the flavors better without the peppers.
 If you've never cooked with turmeric, you may want to go light on that spice at first...I love it now, but it's quite strong so a little goes a long way initially.
 Some people drink turmeric mixed into hot milk, for its antioxidant and anti-inflammatory properties.
 It's really good stuff.
 For more information on turmeric's health benefits, please see the wonderful book Healing Spices by Bharat B. Aggarwal, PhD, who is a researcher at the MD Anderson Cancer Center in Houston, TX.
 Indian and Middle Eastern grocery stores are a good place to find the spices in this recipe, if you have them in your area.
 For my blog post related to this recipe, please click here.
 Please note: this dish does not freeze well--turns to mush once frozen and reheated.

-1 1/2 cups red lentils, rinsed and picked over for rocks (you can find them in the bulk section of most Whole Foods).
+2 cups red lentils (they look carrot-orange when they're dry), rinsed and picked over for rocks (you can find them in the bulk section of most Whole Foods).
 Red lentils do not need to be soaked ahead of time.

 2 cloves garlic, peeled & pressed through a garlic press